Module 1 – What is a museum?

 • What is the function of a museum?

-• What types of museums exist?
+• What are the different types of museums?

 • What constitutes a museum?